 Go Whitewater Rafting.

-If you're visiting the Schroon Lake Region before Columbus Day, don't miss a rafting adventure on the Hudson River—considered one of the best whitewater rafting trips in the United States.
-You'll enjoy 17 miles of class III thrills as you splash down the Hudson, among scenic fall foliage.
-The guide service will provide highly skilled, licensed and fun river guides and all gear to keep you comfortable on your trip.
+If you're visiting the Schroon Lake region before Columbus Day, don't miss a rafting adventure on the Hudson River—considered one of the best whitewater rafting trips in the United States.
+You'll enjoy 17 miles of class III thrills as you splash down the Hudson among scenic fall foliage.
+The guide service will provide highly skilled, licensed, and fun river guides along with all the gear to keep you comfortable on your trip.